The Truth Machine (Feb. 2018)

-As Senior Advisor to MIT’s Digital Currency Initiative and co-author of The Age of Cryptocurrency, Michael Casey demystifies the blockchain: the decentralized record-keeping system driving the bitcoin revolution.
+As Senior Advisor to MIT’s Digital Currency Initiative and co-author of both The Age of Cryptocurrency and next year’s The Truth Machine, Michael Casey demystifies the blockchain: the decentralized record-keeping system driving the bitcoin revolution.
 He’s also co-author of The Social Organism, in which he argues that social networks imitate the behavior of biological life.
-In both works, Casey provides a sweeping vision of how new technologies are empowering people to take charge of their lives in ways that are disrupting middlemen, upending business models, and radically redefining how society is governed.
+In all works, Casey provides a sweeping vision of how new technologies are empowering people to take charge of their lives: disrupting middlemen, upending business models, and redefining how society is governed.

 “[Vigna and Casey] have produced more than a bitcoin 101: their [book] is a smarter, more holistic take on not just bitcoin, but the potential of all digital currencies to change the way we send each other money.”— Fortune

-With clarity and objectivity, Casey explains the concept of cryptocurrency: its origins, its function, and how it impacts everything from government to business to academia.
-An expert on financial innovation, on global capital markets and economics, and a student of what “money” and “value” really mean, Casey conceives of a new digital society in which software and algorithms will replace our outdated, analog legal systems to bring transparency, objectivity and integrity to the new, knowledge-sharing society that is forming around us.
+Michael Casey is co-author of The Age of Cryptocurrency: a text that explains, with clarity and verve, the concept of cryptocurrency: its origins, its function, and how it impacts everything from government to business to academia.
+An expert on financial innovation, on global capital markets and economics, and a student of what “money” and “value” really mean, Casey conceives of a new digital society in which software and algorithms will replace our outdated, analog legal systems to bring transparency, objectivity, and integrity to the new, knowledge-sharing society that is forming around us.
+And next year, he releases The Truth Machine: The Blockchain and the Future of Everything.
+Co-authored (again) with Paul Vigna, this book offers the definitive assessment of blockchain—a story of disruption, power, change, and empowerment that will be read by generations to come.

 Today, we have far less control over the flow, distribution, or quantity of information than ever before.
 And social media—the most transformative change to communications since the Gutenberg bible—requires a radically new framework to fully understand it.